-The Trustees' approach to communicating the Scheme's investment options and investment governance have not changed during the last year.
+The Trustees' approach to communicating the Scheme's investment options and investment governance has not changed during the last year.

 Member engagement is actively encouraged through a variety of means.
-During the last year the Trustee undertook the following to support member engagement:
+In the last few years, the Trustee undertook the following to support member engagement:

 - 2019 Christmas hamper competition hosted by Legal & General to encourage more online registrations which resulted in 31% of members now being registered. - 2020 Introduced new wake-up pack communications with Legal & General which is issued to members at age 50 then every 5 years, until benefits are fully crystallised.
-The aim of the communications are for members to understand the current value of their plans and how much they're paying in, the benefits of online services (via Manage Your Account), important things to be considering before taking any money out, the different ways they can take their money and where to go for advice and guidance.
+The aim of the communications are for members to understand the current value of their plans and how much they're paying in, the benefits of online services (via Manage Your Account), important things to be considered before taking any money out, the different ways they can take their money and where to go for advice and guidance. - 2021 Manage Your Account (MYA) has been further enhanced to provide a new simplified journey for members wishing to explore their investment options.
+It is also now much easier to make investment switches and redirect requests.
+The current level of members registered has increased and is now up to 41%.
+The quarterly prize draw incentives continued, including prizes such as a fitness bundle and a £500 Amazon gift card. - 2021 the L&G member pension App "Coll8" was also launched for easier access to Manage Your Account and to improve the member experience.